Last updated on July 15, 2021

 “He is The Bread sown in the Virgin, leavened in the Flesh, moulded in His Passion, baked in the furnace of the Sepulchre, placed in the Churches, and set upon the Altars, which daily supplies Heavenly Food to the faithful.”

-How is Jesus the Bread of Life and Why bread?
+How Does Jesus Become the Bread of Life ?

-Jesus used the Exodus miracle to explain the full meaning of manna.
-In chapter 6 of John’s Gospel, we experience Jesus’s powerful revelation of himself as the Bread of Life.
+In chapter 6 of John’s Gospel Jesus used the Exodus miracle to explain the full meaning of manna.

 He starts from our basic need to be fed.
 On the shore of the Sea of Galilee, a huge crowd gathered.
 Jesus sees their need for bread and asks Phillip, “Where shall we buy bread for these people to eat?”
 The Gospel tells us he was only testing Phillip; “He knew well what he intended to do.”
 (Jn 6:6)